-RESOLVED that: Members agreed to defer until next meeting.
+RESOLVED that: Members agreed to defer until the next meeting.

-C126/25 CHRISTMAS LIGHT SWITCH ON
+C125/25 CHRISTMAS LIGHT SWITCH ON

-The Chair informed Members that last year it was noted, many other towns across the UK had switched on their Christmas lights earlier in November and that the Town Council may want to do that this year.
-It was noted that the Coble would like to join in on our night like they did last year.
-Newbiggin Traders Association have already put out on social media that their Christmas Fayre is at the end of November.
+The Chair informed Members that last year it was noted that many other towns across Northumberland had switched on their Christmas lights earlier in November and that the Town Council may wish to do that this year.
+It was also noted that Newbiggin Traders Association have already put out on social media that their Christmas Fayre is at the end of November.

-RESOLVED that: Members agreed to 14th November 2026 for the Christmas light Switch on.
+RESOLVED that: Members agreed to 14th November 2026 for the Christmas light switch-on.

-C127/25 UPDATE TO DATA AND IT POLICY
+C126/25 UPDATE TO DATA AND IT POLICY

-The Town Clerk gave a verbal update.
-Members were to consider and approve the Council’s updated Data and IT Policy, covering email use, council devices, messaging apps, cyber security, data retention, disposal and CCTV management.
-This Policy already ensures compliance with GDPR, Data Protection Act 2018, FOI legislation and best practices guidance from ICO and NALC.
+The Chair confirmed that all had received the recommendations for the additions to the Data and IT Policy.
+This included covering email use, council devices, messaging apps, cyber security, data retention, disposal, and CCTV Management.
+It was noted that our policy already ensures compliance with GDPR, Data Protection Act 2018, FOI legislation and best practices guidance from ICO and NALC.
+These additions would be specific in the above headings.

-RESOLVED that: Members agreed to comply with the Policy.
+RESOLVED that: Members agreed to the additions to be added to the Data and IT Policy.

-C128/25 LETTER RECEIVED IN RELATION TO NEWBIGGIN COMMMUNITY VENTURES
+C127/25 LETTER RECEIVED IN RELATION TO NEWBIGGIN COMMUNITY VENTURES

-The Town Clerk informed members that Newbiggin Town Council received a letter of concern regarding Newbiggin Community Ventures and that members will agree for the Town Clerk to contact Newbiggin Community Ventures.
+The Town Clerk informed members that Newbiggin Town Council received a letter of concern regarding Newbiggin Community Ventures.
+The Town Clerk reminded members that the Town Council did have a meeting in the autumn of last year with representatives of Newbiggin Community Ventures.

-RESOLVED that: Members agreed for the Town Clerk to contact Newbiggin Community Ventures for clarification.
+Since this agenda item was published, we have received further urgent communication from the Local Authority and Newbiggin Community Ventures.
+Because our current agenda item only allows for contact and clarification, we cannot legally resolve to accept the money.
+Therefore, the Chair has already called an Extraordinary Meeting on 25th March 2026 to specifically resolve the potential transfer and ring-fencing of these assets.
+This ensures the Town Council decision is legally robust and transparent.

-C129/25 DIARY OF MEETING DATES FOR 2026/27
+C128/25 DIARY OF MEETING DATES FOR 2026/27

-The Town Clerk informed members of the new diary of meeting dates.
+The Chair confirmed that members had received the proposed diary of meeting dates for 2026 – 2027.

 RESOLVED that: Members agreed to the new diary of meeting dates for 2026/27.